Metrics and peer review agreement at the institutional level

 This procedure allowed the VQR to gain a greater degree of flexibility in practice \citep{Anfossi2016}, but also made the data more heterogeneous, thereby complicating the interpretation of the results.
-Nonetheless, we include such indicators in this study in order to compare them to the bibliometric information obtained exclusively from WoS.
-Besides the two reviewers’ scores for each paper, we hence obtained the two VQR percentile metrics (a citation metric and a journal metric), and the two WoS metrics (a citation metric and a journal metric).
+Nonetheless, we also included the VQR indicators in our analysis in order to compare them to the bibliometric information obtained exclusively from WoS.
+Besides the two reviewers' scores for each paper, we hence obtained the two VQR percentile metrics (a citation metric and a journal metric), and the two WoS metrics (a citation metric and a journal metric).